 Before the journey began for a number of WWE talent, their skills were being honed in gymnasiums, auditoriums and in front of crowds of a few hundred people.
 They never wavered in the pursuit of their goals, and those roads they traveled helped them achieve the success they have today.
 This is the newest series to be found here on Pro Wrestling Post, titled “Before the E”.
 ‘The E’ is inspired by a common nickname for WWE.
 In order to understand where talent is today, it is important to understand how they came to be part of the Entertainment side of World Wrestling Entertainment.
 This week we present Tyler Bate.

 This week we are going to cover the former WWE United Kingdom and NXT Tag Team Champion, Tyler Bate.
 Tyler was born on March 7, 1997, in Netherton, West Midlands, England.
-Yes, 1997.
+Yes, in 1997.
 He was trained by Dave Mastiff and one of his future tag team partners, Trent Seven.

 Tyler made his pro wrestling debut in September of 2012 for the now-defunct company, Great Bear Promotions.
 Despite his youth, Tyler Bate is already a well-traveled wrestler.
 He’s competed all over the United Kingdom, the United States, Germany and now the world with WWE.
 Since his debut, he’s worked for many promotions, such as Attack!
 Pro Wrestling, Fight Club: PRO, Triple X Wrestling, Kamikaze Pro, AMP Wrestling, Southside Wrestling Entertainment (SWE), HOPE Wrestling, Shropshire Wrestling Alliance (SWA), Combat Zone Wrestling (CZW), Westside Extreme Wrestling (wXw), Preston City Wrestling (PCW), CHIKARA, PROGRESS, and of course WWE.